Residual value cars – maintaining the resale value

 Neutral colours tend to retain their value better than the so-called fashionable colours which seem to change regularly.
 Today's popular colours may look outdated in two or three years time, radically reducing the resale vale of your car.

 Area also plays a major role in popularity of car colour, with darker colours being more popular in cooler climates and light-coloured cars dominating in the warmer areas such as Queensland.

 So, how do I choose?

 To ensure maximum residual value for your new car after three, five or even ten years it's imperative that you consider all your options.
-Don't buy a car that's bigger than necessary and consider a diesel or LPG version for added economic benefits.
+You might not want to buy a car that's bigger than necessary and consider a diesel or LPG version for added economic benefits.

-Finally, try to avoid the attraction of a lime-green or florescent yellow finish.
-It might be in vogue now but three years down the track the resale price will be substantially reduced.
+Finally, look to avoid the attraction of a lime-green or florescent yellow finish.
+It might be in vogue now but three years down the track your resale price might be substantially reduced.